 Price point - While price is rarely the most important factor affecting buying behavior, it should strive to achieve parity with the customer's perceived value of the product.
 Wholesale pricing will be determined by economic and marketplace conditions, not least those presented by competitors and their pricing models.
 Nonetheless, marijuana products enjoy - to some degree - the benefits of commoditized values.
 That is to say, most retailers and manufacturers have a clear idea of the fair market price for marijuana products as do the majority of consumers.
-It is important to note that while prices for flower, and to some degree pure extract vary and fluctuate, THC-infused products typically demonstrate greater stability.
 While low and mid-market products may be offered for lower prices, our target market will seek out or be attracted to a product that offers qualities for which they are prepared to pay a premium price.